Structural Engineering · PE/SE Licensed

 Specialty Structural

 Crane runway beams and columns per CMAA and AISC Design Guide 7.
-Mezzanines, canopies, equipment platforms, rooftop mechanical supports, vibration isolation for sensitive equipment, and blast-resistant construction.
+Mezzanines, equipment platforms, rooftop screens, vibration isolation for sensitive lab equipment, and progressive collapse / blast-resistant detailing per GSA.

 06